Job Summary

 * Knowledge and experience of a range of assessments appropriate for pre‑school children.

-* Ability to show sensitivity at all times to the emotional needs of clients and their carers.
+* Ability to show sensitivity at all times to the emotional needs of clients and their carers in particular when imparting potentially distressing information

 * Proven ability to work as part of a team.